Language selection

 Bilateral relations

-In Vietnam, Canada is represented by the Embassy of Canada in Hanoi.
-Canada is also represented by a Consulate General in Ho Chi Minh City.
-In Canada, Vietnam is represented by the Embassy of Vietnam and a Trade Office in Ottawa, and a Consulate General in Vancouver.
+In Vietnam, Canada is represented by the Embassy of Canada in Hanoi and the Consulate General in Ho Chi Minh City.
+In Canada, Vietnam is represented by the Embassy of Vietnam and a Trade Office in Ottawa, as well as a Consulate General in Vancouver.

 Trade relations